Dutch GP: Max Verstappen beats Mercedes to chaotic win as unlucky Lewis Hamilton slams strategy

 Ferrari, minus a spirited Leclerc attack at the very start, never had the pace to contend for the victory despite finishing within a tenth of Verstappen in qualifying and then cost Sainz in the pit-lane.

-On Lap 12, Ferrari didn't seem ready for Sainz after the Spaniard pitted from third, and he lost over 10 seconds before Perez then ran over a wheel gun - which may lead to a fine for the team.
+On Lap 12, Ferrari did not seem ready for Sainz after the Spaniard pitted from third, and he lost over 10 seconds before Perez then ran over a wheel gun.

 Later, it got even worse for Sainz as he was released unsafely in front of Alpine's Alonso.